-Shopping small fuels America’s economic growth, innovation, and prosperity year round.
+Shopping small fuels America’s economic growth, innovation, and prosperity year-round.
 Small businesses tend to be in full support of other small businesses and will buy from them to keep up the “buy local” cause.
-The encouragement and support that small businesses have for each other is admirable to entrepreneurs who are thinking about opening up their own small business.
+The encouragement and support that small businesses have for each other is admirable to entrepreneurs who are thinking about opening up their own small businesses.

-Do you know a local small- or medium-sized business which could benefit from financial information and accounts focused directly on them?
+Do you know a local small- or medium-sized business that could benefit from financial information and accounts focused directly on them?
 Diamond Business Services Division does just that.
-Share this article with the links below, request more information here, call our offices at 610-326-5490, or stop by any branch.
+Share this article, request more information, call our offices at 610-326-5490, or stop by any branch for more information.